tmsalab/pg/README.md

     by Scott Linderman.
   - `Stan` [lacks an
     implementation](https://discourse.mc-stan.org/t/sampling-from-a-polya-gamma-distribution/8067)
-    for the Pólya-Gamma distribution since it relies on joint proposals rather than full conditionals.
+    for the Polya Gamma distribution since it relies on joint proposals rather than full conditionals.

 ## Author